geostyler/geostyler/src/context/UnsupportedPropertiesContext/UnsupportedPropertiesContext.example.md

  *
 -->

-The `UnsupportedPropertiesContext` deploys unsuported properties to underlying components.
+The `UnsupportedPropertiesContext` deploys unsupported properties to underlying components.
-The components themeselve will disable field that are marked as not supported and add notes for fields that are only partialy supported.
+The components themeselves will disable fields that are marked as not supported and add notes for fields that are only partially supported.

 #### Example